 On the basis of current projections and having regard to the Group's existing cash reserves, the Directors consider that the Group has adequate resources to continue in operational existence for the foreseeable future.
 In reaching this conclusion the Directors have projected cash flow out twelve months from the date of signing this report.
-Revenue projection has been based on recurring revenue streams from existing customers and a forecast for new revenue from additional sales that the Directors feel is achievable, and in line with average new business generation pre-Covid-19.
+Revenue projection has been based on recurring revenue streams from existing customers and a forecast for new revenue from additional sales that the Directors feel is achievable.
 The Group has a highly stable cost base which has been reviewed to incorporate the impact of additional costs for revenue generation activities such as industry trade shows.
-The Directors have stress tested the cash flow projections assuming no new revenue generation and an increase in costs of up to 15%, given the current inflationary environment.
+The Directors have stress tested the cash flow projections assuming no new revenue generation and an increase in costs of up to 8.5%, given the current inflationary environment.
 Under this scenario given expected cash generation from operations and existing cash balances, the Group will have sufficient resources to continue trading for well in excess of the next twelve months.
 Accordingly, the Directors have adopted the going concern basis in the preparation of the financial statements.